-Mixed-use Commercial/Residential: Commercial is allowed on the site.
-Residential is allowed only as a secondary use.
+Mixed-use Commercial/Residential: Commercial is required on the site as a primary use.
+Residential is allowed as a secondary use.
 Commercial may be developed without a residential use.

-Mixed-use Residential/Commercial: Residential is allowed on the site as a primary use.
+Mixed-use Residential/Commercial: Residential is required on the site as a primary use.
 Commercial is allowed as a secondary use.
 Residential may be developed without a commercial use.